 Greek Crisis and a green way out

-– Nikos Chrysogelos, Member of the European Parliament – Greens/EFA –
+by Nikos Chrysogelos, Member of the European Parliament – Greens/EFA

-In order to face the crisis, the Greek society, the political institutions and the European structures have to accept part of the blame that corresponds to each one of them respectively.
+In order to face the crisis, the political institutions, the European structures and the Greek society have to accept part of the blame that corresponds to each one of them respectively.
 We need well designed policies which will treat the causes of the crisis in a holistic way, succeed in fiscal consolidation strengthening simultaneously social cohesion and solidarity and compensating for the loss of income through the upgrading of social infrastructures, the green turn of the economy and job creation especially for young people.
 The punishment of Greece, unfair in any case, will result to serious financial and social repercussions for the rest of Europe.
 Greece needs the cooperation and solidarity of its European counterparts in order to face its own structural problems.
 The perpetuation of the structural problems of the Euro-zone instead of the implementation of policies for a more just Europe and economic and social unification will increase euro-scepticism and populism, two of the most serious threats toEurope today.

-The reform required to change Greecedemand a cohesive plan, an alternative policy in a different direction compared to the one implemented today, with society as its core.
+The reform needed to change Greecerequires a cohesive plan constituting an alternative policy in a different direction compared to thone implemented today, one which has society as its core.
 It also requires the necessary time to ensure the changes and reforms can take place.
-Policies with a time span of a few months based on cuts and non-targeted austerity lead to destruction and to the deepening of the crisis, as anyone can ascertain assessing the results of these policies in the real economy and society.
+Policies with a time span of a few months based on budget cuts and non-targeted austerity lead to destruction of viable economic activity further deepening of the fiscal crisis, in a vicious cycle anyone can ascertain inspecting the results of these policies in the real economy and society.

 1. The crisis and its causes

-Green Ecologists had already raised the issue of the multi-level crisis since 2008 during our campaign for the European elections, where our motto had been “green solution to the crisis, for the economy, society and the environment”.
+Green Ecologists had already raised the issue of the multi-level crisis facing Greece and Europe as early as 2008 during our campaign for the European Parliament elections, where our main campaign message had been “green solution to the crisis, for the economy, society and the environment”.